grpc/proposal/A93-xds-ext-proc.md

 On the ext_proc stream, the events sent and received must be in the same order as on the data plane.
 For client-to-server events, the order must be headers, followed by zero or more messages, followed by a half-close.
-For server-to-client events, the order must be headers (skipped for Trailers-Only), followed by zero or more messages, followed by trailers.
+For server-to-client events, the order must be headers, followed by zero or more messages, followed by trailers (skipped for Trailers-Only, which is represented on the ext_proc stream as headers with the EOS bit set).
 It is fine to interleave client-to-server events with server-to-client events, since the two directions are independent of each other.
 It is also fine for some of the events to be missing on the ext_proc stream;